 Not only as you are asked what you’d like to drink, whether the menu makes sense or if you’d like to know more about any particular dish, what you’d like to order … more than that.

-It’s in the way the cafe has been cleaned, the toilet restocked and made pleasant, the way the lights outside twinkle, the way the lights inside are angled, dimmed, and aesthetically placed to enhance the mood.
+It’s in the way the cafe we are in has been cleaned, the toilet restocked and made pleasant, the lights outside twinkle, the lights inside are angled, dimmed, and aesthetically placed to enhance the mood.